dnf install -y https://packages.distributed-ci.io/dci-release.el8.noarch.rpm

 To set the id of the pipeline, you can use the special setting @pipeline:pipeline_id=<pipeline id>.
 For example:

-$ dci-pipeline @pipeline:pipeline_id= mypipeline.yml
+$ dci-pipeline @pipeline:pipeline_id=$PIPELINE_ID mypipeline.yml

 ...